$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this chapter, we propose $D^2$SLAM, a distributed and decentralized visual-inertial SLAM system.
-Our experiments verify that $D^2$SLAM has real-time high-precision local localization capability and real-time high-precision relative localization when the UAVs are near each other, i.e., highly accurate near-field state estimation.
-Globally consistent trajectories can be estimated at the same time, i.e. global consistent far-field state estimation.
-We believe that $D^2$SLAM's flexible sensor configuration, with state estimation capabilities suitable for various missions, including self-assembly aerial swarm, cooperative transportation, inter-drone collision avoidance, and unknown environments exploration, will contribute to the development of aerial swarm research.
+In this paper, we introduce $D^2$SLAM, a distributed and decentralized collaborative visual-inertial SLAM system.
+Our experiments demonstrate that $D^2$SLAM excels in real-time, high-precision local localization, and maintains high-precision relative localization when UAVs are in proximity, showcasing its capability for accurate near-field state estimation.
+Additionally, $D^2$SLAM can simultaneously estimate globally consistent trajectories, ensuring far-field state estimation with global consistency.
+With its flexible sensor configuration and versatile state estimation capabilities, $D^2$SLAM is poised to advance aerial swarm research, with applications ranging from self-assembling aerial swarms and cooperative transportation to inter-UAV collision avoidance and exploration of unknown environments.

-The final $D^2$SLAM presented in this thesis still has some limitations, which we will improve in the future: 1) Despite using a distributed backend, swarm scale growth is still limited by communication capabilities, front-end computing capabilities.
-In the future, we will improve $D^2$SLAM to make it apply to enormous aerial swarms.
-2) Compared to our previous work, $D^2$SLAM is designed as a more traditional visual SLAM work without introducing relative measurements, including UWB, visual recognition, etc. We believe that this allows $D^2$SLAM to be adapted to more situations, such as occlusions that would cause inaccurate UWB measurements; and drones and ground robots that are difficult to identify accurately with visual detection.
-However, it is not difficult to add UWB or visual detection to $D^2$SLAM, and we will explore the use of relative measurements in $D^2$SLAM in the future.
+While $D^2$SLAM, as presented in this paper, demonstrates considerable potential, it also has areas for future improvement: 1) Despite its distributed backend, the scalability of swarm size is currently constrained by communication and front-end computing capabilities.
+Future enhancements to $D^2$SLAM aim to enable its application to significantly larger aerial swarms.
+2) Unlike our previous work, $D^2$SLAM adopts a more traditional visual SLAM approach without incorporating relative measurements such as UWB or mutual visual detection.
+This design choice makes $D^2$SLAM adaptable to a wider range of scenarios, including those with occlusions affecting UWB measurements or challenges in accurate visual identification of robots.
+However, recognizing the efficiency of relative measurements in certain contexts, we plan to integrate these into $D^2$SLAM in future developments.
+3) Future improvement will also investigate leveraging hardware layer information or dense map data to assess communication quality between UAVs.
+This initiative aims to optimize network bandwidth utilization for state estimation algorithms.